TagoTiP

 Type-Safe by Design

 Explicit assignment operators define numbers, strings, booleans, and GPS coordinates inline.
-No ambiguous JSON casting — the type is declared at the source.
+No ambiguous JSON casting.
+The type is declared at the source.

 Comparison